 In addition, the Victoria Foundation recognizes long-standing structural and systemic inequities within our community, and is committed to upholding the values of equity, diversity and inclusion in our programs.
-In pursuit of these values, and to prioritize and centre their work at the forefront of their communities, we encourage applications from equity-deserving groups.
+In pursuit of these values within the sector-wide scope of Community Grant funding, and to prioritize and centre their work at the forefront of their communities, we encourage applications from equity-deserving groups.

 Equity-deserving groups are those that: